 Playa del Carmen is known for its palm-lined beaches and coral reefs and so forth.
 Each destination with its own unique feel and special gift.

-This post is about two uniquely different locations in the state: Cancun vs Cozumel.
+This article is about two uniquely different locations in the state: Cancun vs Cozumel.

 We’ll show you the main differences and similarities so you can decide which one to choose for your perfect vacation in the Mexican Caribbean.